jforget/raku-Hamilton2/doc/Hamilton.en.md

-Some mathematicians  will explain  that the  universe of  the abstract mathematical concepts does  not obey the second  law of thermodynamics and  that it  does  not  contain the  concept  of  time, that  nothing _happens_, eveything _permanently exists_.
+Some mathematicians  will explain  that the  universe of  the abstract mathematical concepts does  not obey the second  law of thermodynamics and  that it  does  not  contain the  concept  of  time, that  nothing _happens_, everything _permanently exists_.
 But for pupils and students learning  mathematics, it  is very  useful to  build mental  images of these mathematical concepts and  to imagine that these representations evolve while the time flows.